 Venezuela holds the world's largest supply of crude oil — but it’s not providing the income that it used to.
 The price of oil fell from $100 a barrel in 2014 to $26 a barrel in 2016.
 Now barrels are around $50 each, which means Venezuela’s main source of income has been cut in half.

 The number of Venezuelans arriving in neighboring countries has steadily increased in recent months.
 Venezuelans are fleeing their home country to neighboring countries including Colombia and Brazil, and to others in the region such as Peru, Panama and Ecuador, as well as islands in the south Caribbean.

-Colombia is currently hosting the largest number of Venezuelans — more than 600,000 — through official and unofficial entry points along its 1,300-mile border with Venezuela.
-On average, upwards of 50,000 people are crossing daily to Colombia to meet their basic needs, and an estimated 3,000 stay.
+Colombia is currently hosting the largest number of Venezuelans — more than 1 million — through official and unofficial entry points along its 1,300-mile border with Venezuela.
+Thousands of people are crossing daily to Colombia to meet their basic needs.

 Others continue their journey to join family in other areas of Colombia or the region, or go back to Venezuela after attempting to restock supplies of medicine, food and other essential items they can no longer get in Venezuela.